qwshen/spark-flight-connector/docs/tutorial.md

     - Mount-Path: /tmp/data
   - Click the Save button

-15. Click the local_iceberg source to show the iceberg_customers table; hover mouse on the iceberg_customer item, and click on the "Format Folder" button, Dremio automatically detects the icerberg format, and click Save button to save the format.
+15. Click the local_iceberg source to show the iceberg_customers table; hover your mouse over the iceberg_customer item, and then click on the "Format Folder" button.
+Dremio will automatically detects the iceberg format.
+Click Save to save the format.

 16. Open SQL Runner, and run the following SQL statements:
     ```roomsql